anonimitoraf/skerrick/README.md

 * TODO

 ## Configuration
-* `jive-result-overlay-face` - Face used to display evaluation results
+* `skerrick-result-overlay-face` - Face used to display evaluation results

 ## Bugs
-* Requires and exports happen in the context of `jive/server/index.ts`.
+* Requires and exports happen in the context of `skerrick/server/index.ts`.
 It should instead happen on the context of the passed in modulePath

 ## Roadmap
 * Get it into MELPA